Iamproplayer7/jsinsim/docs/server.md

     InSim.Server.message(host.name, 'this is example!');
 });

-// or you can do this (this will send message to all hosts) InSim.Server.message(false, 'this is example!');
+// or you can do this
+InSim.Server.message(false, 'this is example!');
 ```